jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

  Look at the bottom of  the JavaScript section.

  First, we search the DOM for an element with the ID 'fly'.
 That's the button div!
- We added a 'click' listener, so if you click it something happens.

- In this case, we call the function flyTo on our map.
-Open  [flyTo in the Mapbox API](https://docs.mapbox.com/mapbox-gl-js/api/#map#flyto)
+ We added a 'click' listener, so if you click the div, something happens.
+In this case, we call the function "flyTo" on our map.
+Open [flyTo in the Mapbox API](https://docs.mapbox.com/mapbox-gl-js/api/#map#flyto).

 Notice there are multiple options we can set.
 Including: center, zoom, speed, curve.
 Right now we only set the center.
 I have options for the zoom and speed commented out.